Region 8D - Dickinson

 Bridge Building 101 explores how engineering has impacted the development of bridges over time, including innovation designs and the challenge of creating bridges that becomes landmarks for a city.
 Students work in teams of “engineers” to design and build their own bridge out of toothpicks and gumdrops.
 They test their bridges using weights, evaluate their results, and present their findings to the class.
 (22)

-Class L: Lessons About Your Money
+Class L: Lessons About Money

-Class M. Money Does Grow on Trees!
+Class M. Money DOES Grow on Trees!

 Wood, paper, heating, buildings, musical instruments, crafts, toys, nuts, fruits, and even mushrooms!
 “Wood” you believe it comes from a tree?
 Many jobs rely on forestry and selling “specialty forest products” could be an opportunity to start your own business to earn extra money.
 Limit 30 Students.
 (22)